-PointsBet Sportsbook is coming to Colorado in partnership with Cripple Creek’s Double Eagle Hotel & Casino.
-Launch plans include the opening of a retail sportsbook at the Double Eagle casino and statewide mobile betting for customers 21 or older.
+PointsBet Sportsbook came to Colorado in partnership with Cripple Creek’s Double Eagle Hotel & Casino.

-Unlike its operations in other states, the PointsBet-Colorado relationship will extend beyond merely accepting wagers from residents.
+Unlike its operations in other states, the PointsBet-Colorado relationship extends beyond merely accepting wagers from residents.
 In 2019, PointsBet selected downtown Denver to serve as the home of its new North American headquarters and to hire between 150-200 new employees.

 PointsBet was originally founded in Australia and commenced online betting there in 2017.
 Although PointsBet does brisk business in Australia, company CEO Johnny Aitken has stated in multiple interviews that the long term plan from day one was to target the US sports betting market.
 PointsBet also has a major partnership in place with NBC Sports to serve as the sports broadcaster’s exclusive betting partner across all digital and broadcast platforms.